 Goðafoss is one of the most visited waterfall in Iceland and means fall of the gods.
 Goðafoss is situated in the North of Iceland, near Myvatn in the region Norðurland, Suður-Þingeyjarsýsla.
 You can reach Goðafoss from road 1 (500 meter) and is easy accessible.
 A car park is in front of the waterfall.
 Goðafoss is only 12 meter high but with a wide of 30 meter and a huge amount of water that is falling, it is one of the most spectacular waterfalls in Iceland.

 The waterfall is located near the hamlet Fossholl in the river Skjalfandafljot.
-With a length of 180 kilometers, it is the fourth largest river in Iceland.
+With a length of 180 kilometer, it is the fourth largest river in Iceland.
 The river is fed by meltwater from the glacier Vatnajökull and ends at the Bay Skjálfandi.

 Skjálfandafljót runs across a lava field which is approximately 7000 years old.